maruohon/enderutilities/README.md

   - Ender Pearl (re-usable): Can be picked back up, deals 1 heart of fall damage.
 Stacks only up to 4.

 * Note:
-  Ender Furnace and Ender Bag are badly unfinished.
+  - Ender Furnace and Ender Bag are badly unfinished.
 In addition to the above items, there are 12 other items on my TODO list.
 I simply didn't have enough time to implement what I wanted, because I had to learn everything from the ground up, since this is my first mod that adds any in-game content.
 (And my second mod overall.)
+  - There is a crash bug with the Ender Bow: don't shoot other players with it!